Jump Up / What to Do About: Reception

-In an article for Moment's Notice, Clifford Allen stated: "Some of the most impressive playing in this set is within the most concise pieces...
+In an article for Point of Departure, Clifford Allen stated: "Some of the most impressive playing in this set is within the most concise pieces...
 Murray had found his way back to bop by the time of these recordings, creating loose rag time/no time swing on 'Tortuga' and generating massive hives of displacement elsewhere...
 The bassist is deserving of special mention – whether or not he was a last-minute linchpin, Lindberg's full tone, impeccable time and devilish arco are a powerful asset in bonding Lyons' flights and Murray's explosiveness and off-kilter chug.
 Jump Up might be a sleeper of sorts in the leaders' broad discography, but it shouldn't be."

 Tom Orange, in an article at Avant Music News, wrote: "on Jump Up it's a sheer delight to hear Lyons front and center making every bit of every moment.
 Charlie Parker's influence on Lyons' playing has always been instantly recognizable...
 But completely unique is the character Lyons imparts upon the Parker influence.
 In fact, I can't think of a single saxophone stylist more focused than Lyons: not just in his tone, phrasing and attack, but in the horn's register.
 He consistently avoids the alto's lower registers and focuses his surgical precision exclusively on the middle-high range of the horn, preening and grooming his brood of lines like a mother bird.
 That consistency and patience makes those rare moments here... when his tone erupts into the squawking extremes, all the more ecstatic."